 Turn right at the next intersection; the trail switchbacks up a hill, then plateaus and then comes to a T intersection with an old dirt road.
 This is the Grasshopper Trail.
 Because it’s only used by hikers, it actually looks more like a wide trail.

-The woods open up and the trail climbs through some grassy meadows and eventually reaches Grasshopper Trail Camp and an intersection with a dirt road.
+The woods open up and the trail climbs through some grassy meadows before reaching Grasshopper Trail Camp at an intersection with a dirt road.
 There’s not much at the camp, just an outhouse and a bear locker under the trees to your right.

 © 2010, 2015, 2020 David Baselt